 Depending on the location it coMrols a wide range of soil borne pests, such as, pathogens, nematodes, and insects.
 Control of soil pests is usually bert for organisms f ound in the upper 6 inches of earth.

-Solarization leaves no chemical residues and It can improve soil structure by increasing the availability of nitrogen and other essential nutrients for growing healthy plants, as well as controlling a range of pests.
+Solarization leaves no chemical residues and It can improve soil structure by increasing the availability of nitrogen and other essential nutrients for healthy plants, as well as controlling a range of pests.

 Soil solarization also speeds up Me breakdown of organic material in Me soil, often Ng in the added benefit or' elease of soluble nutrients such as nitrogen (N01.-, fille), calcium Cal, magnesium (MO, potassium (,), and fulvic acid, making them more available to plants.